linebender/linebender.github.io/content/blog/2025-11-10-tmil-22/index.md

 It lets you build user interfaces declaratively by composing lightweight views together, and will diff them to provide minimal updates to a retained layer.

 We released [version 0.4][Xilem 0.4.0] of both Masonry and Xilem in October.
-This release comprises 7 crates, including xilem_web.
+This release comprises 7 crates, including Xilem Web.
 It is the first release to switch over to the new HarfRust library, developed by Google Fonts, for shaping, replacing Swash.

 ## Parley